Back to Best Solar Software

 When You Need a HelioScope Alternative

-HelioScope fits a specific profile: small commercial team designing under 10 systems per month, never above 15 MW, no battery storage, with a separate proposal tool.
-If you’re outside that profile:
+HelioScope fits a narrow but real profile: small commercial teams designing under 10 systems per month, never above 15 MW, with no battery storage, and with a separate proposal tool or CAD team handling electrical documentation.
+If your business sits outside that box, you have already felt the limits.

 1. SurgePV — Best All-in-One Replacement

-Best for: EPCs hitting HelioScope’s 10-project cap, 15 MW limit, or needing native BESS modeling.
+Best for: EPCs hitting HelioScope’s 10-project cap, 15 MW limit, or needing native BESS modeling and automated electrical engineering.

-Pros: No caps or size limits, native BESS, integrated proposals + financial, Clara AI, browser-based.
+Pros: No caps or size limits; native BESS; integrated proposals + financial modeling; automated SLDs and wire sizing; Clara AI design assist; browser-based real-time collaboration.
 Cons: Different interface — HelioScope users typically need 5–7 days to reach productivity parity.
 Pricing: Custom per organization, typically lower per-seat than HelioScope Pro at scale.

 Read the full HelioScope-to-SurgePV migration guide →